katg999/REACT-BASICS-1/README.md

 # REACT-BASICS-1
-Geeting an overview of React, TypeScript Concepts
+Acquiring/Getting an overview of React, TypeScript Concepts